gunta/slidont/DEPLOYMENT.md

      ```
      Deployment URL: https://your-project.convex.cloud
      ```
-   - Copy this URL - you'll need it for Vercel
+   - Copy this URL - you'll need it for Cloudflare Pages or Vercel

 ### Production Deployment